 ❤️ Why choose acorn squash?

-- It has a sweet, almost nutty flavour, different from other squash varieties.
+- It has a sweet mild flavor that is almost nutty, different from other winter squash varieties.

 - It's beautiful!
 Its dark green skin contrasts with its delicate yellow-orange flesh.
 A white variety is sometimes available, too.

-- When sliced, it forms beautiful half-moon shapes, making an attractive side dish.
+- When sliced, it forms beautiful half-moon shapes, making an attractive simple side dish.

 - It has a delicious, mild texture and soft edible skin.
-It makes a nice change from butternut squash.
+It makes a nice change from other winter squashes like spaghetti squash or butternut squash.

 🔪 Equipment you'll need

-You'll need a sharp Chef's knife with a blade about 8 to 10 inches long.
-If you don't have one, a serrated knife will be the next best choice.
+You'll need a very sharp chef's knife with a blade about 8 to 10 inches long.
+If you don't have a sharp knife, a serrated knife will be the next best choice.

 You'll also need a sturdy cutting board.
 If you think it may slip, lay a damp cloth underneath it to prevent it from sliding around.